clojusc/twig/README.md

   (:require [twig.core :as logger])
   ...)
   ```

-  This will allow you do not only see nicely formatted log output (as configured in the included ``resources/logback.xml`` file), but also do things like setting the log level on a per-namespace basis:
+This will allow you to not only see nicely formatted log output (as configured in the included ``resources/logback.xml`` file), but also do things like setting the log level on a per-namespace basis:

 ```clj
 (logger/set-level! [com.datastax.driver